jameshughes89/cs102/src/site/topics/collections/collections.rst

 * Implementations
 * Abstraction

 Collections and ADTs
 ====================

-* A collection is a group of *things* that we want to treat as a special conceptual unit
+* A collection is a group of *things* that are to be treated as a special conceptual unit

     * A contact list
     * A stamp collection

-* In computer science, we have a few popular elementary collections
+* In computer science there a few popular elementary collections

     * Stacks
     * Queues
+    * Bags
     * Lists
     * Trees
     * Graphs

 * This list is far from complete, but they will be a big part of your early computer science courses